 - Fad dieting: If you go through sudden periods of reduced food intake, your body metabolism may slow down to conserve energy for these fasting or starvation periods.
 This means you may lose less and less weight with each diet.

 - Age: The chemical and hormonal changes in your body as you get older will have a slowing effect on your metabolism.

 - Gender: It has been found that males have a higher metabolic rate than women.

 - Genetics: Genes play a huge role in determining your final metabolic rate.

-- Hormonal and nervous system: These two systems play a major role in determining your metabolic rate, and any imbalances may have a strong impact.
+- Hormonal and nervous systems: These two systems play a major role in determining your metabolic rate, and any imbalances may have a strong impact.